depletionmode/divination/README.rst

 * Reading PCI configuration space
 * Reading MSRs (writing MSRs - TODO)
 * Mapping and RW from/to IO regions
-* Mapping and RW from/to physical memory regions (TODO)
+* Mapping and RW from/to physical memory regions (Linux-only - TODO Windows)

 Dependencies
 ------------